rootAvish/Winterm/Readme.md

 ## <a name="todo"></a>Todo

-* Try to decrease reliance on AHK .
+* ~~Try to decrease reliance on AHK .~~ Screw this, there is nothing better than AHK when it comes to Windows.
 * Provide easy switching between the xterm and monokai color schemes.

 ##<a name="license"></a>LICENSE